OpenSourceEconomics/epp_topics/src/epp_topics/pandas/inspecting_and_summarizing/screencast/script.md

 - I just show plotting in combination with groupby because that makes sense for my data.
   Important thing is that any Series has a `.plot` and `.hist` method and looking at the distribution that way can be very helpful!

+- Plot is ugly, but gives you hover information in notebook -- three outliers are Cambodia and twice Rwanda, would conclude that unfortunately data is correct, not erroneous